 Stock

-• Food products have a limited shelf life and a high turnover.
+- Food products have a limited shelf life and a high turnover.
 Plus, warehouse and store area capacity is limited.
 Therefore, frequent replenishment is needed, but supplies are not necessarily 100% guaranteed.
-For grocery eCommerce with in-store picking, customers will be walking around in the store with some of the stock in their shopping baskets.
+For grocery ecommerce with in-store picking, customers will be walking around the store with some of the stock in their shopping baskets.
 That is why the IT system stock level is never completely accurate, which adds complexity.

-• In most eCommerce scenarios, you want to pick, pack, and ship items as soon as possible.
-But for grocery eCommerce, the order is picked as late as possible—just before store pick-up time or the time of departure for home delivery.
-The time between the order placed and then shipped could occur over several days.
+- In most ecommerce scenarios, you want to pick, pack, and ship items as soon as possible.
+But for grocery ecommerce, the order is picked up as late as possible—just before store pick-up time or the time of departure for home delivery.
+The time between the order being placed and then shipped could occur over several days.
 So when an order is received, it’s almost impossible to know the product stock at the time of picking.

 Storage Conditions